 You can also spend time strolling the city to see different areas of interest, like the ironic L.O.V.E. statue in front of Milan’s financial building (pictured below), Sforza castle and the nearby Porta Sempione, which looks like the Arch de Triomphe in Paris but is regarded as the Arch of Peace.

 Solo travel v. group tour

 If you’re short on time, you might consider taking a tour to see the city’s main sites.
 Also, if you don’t book with enough time, a tour may be your only option to see “The Last Supper.”
-You can book tours directly through the official reservation website, or you could opt to have one automatically scheduled for 10am the day after you arrive, through the Milan City Pass.
+You can book tours directly through the official reservation website.

 I would only recommend taking a walking tour during the summer months.
 I went in January and it was freezing.
 As a lot of attractions are outdoors, this made the experience uncomfortable but obligatory since I had to stick around till the end to gain admission to Santa Maria Delle Grazie, the church in which “The Last Supper” stands.

 While the information provided on a tour is interesting, it’s nothing that can’t be learned with a guide book or audio guide.
 If you’re able, Milan is a city best left to explore on your own schedule.

 Shopping in Milan

 The Galleria Vittorio Emanuele is located right next to the Duomo so it’s hard to miss.
 It is a strip of high end stores and one ridiculously expensive hotel, but the architecture alone makes it worth a visit.
 It also provides shelter from the elements in case you need a break during your day.